bpeel/flootay/README.md

 This will make the music start at the 73rd second.

+### Keeping the original sound

+If all of the videos are at the original speed and you don’t add any sound files or `sound_args` lines then speedy will keep the original sound from the videos.
+You can stop it from doing this by adding the line `silent` somewhere in the script.

 ## GPX trace

 If you want to add a speedometer to your video, save a GPX trace in the same directory as the script and call it `speed.gpx`.
 The trace needs to have the speed recorded in it for this to work.
 If you have a GPX file without the speed, you can synthesise the speed with [gpsbabel](https://www.gpsbabel.org/) with a command like this: